 |Beta (5Y Monthly)||2.64|

 |PE Ratio (TTM)||N/A|

 |Earnings Date||Feb 26, 2020 - Mar 2, 2020|

 |1y Target Est||46.71|

-CAMBRIDGE, Mass., Jan.
-02, 2019 -- Editas Medicine, Inc. (NASDAQ: EDIT), a leading genome editing company, today announced that it will present a company overview followed by a.
+CAMBRIDGE, Mass., Nov.
+05, 2019 -- Editas Medicine, Inc. (Nasdaq: EDIT), a leading genome editing company, today announced that it will host a conference call and webcast on.